Jullee is a member in the firm’s Environmental and Employment departments.

 Networks & Affiliations

-Jullee is currently secretary of the New York City Bar Association’s Environmental Law Committee.
-During her prior term on the International Environmental Law Committee, she was a contributing member on multiple Committee reports.
-She is also a member of the New York City Environmental Law Leadership Institute’s 2017 class.
+Jullee is currently co-chair of the New York City Bar Association’s Environmental Law Committee, and has previously served as the Environmental Law Committee’s secretary.
+During her prior term on the International Environmental Law Committee, she was a contributing member on multiple reports.
+She is also a member of the New York City Brownfield Partnership and the New York City Environmental Law Leadership Institute’s 2017 class.

 She earned her B.A. from Boston College and her J.D. from Brooklyn Law School, where she served as an Executive Articles & Research Editor for the Brooklyn Law Review.
 She completed a global environmental law fellowship at the Elisabeth Haub School of Law at Pace University, where she earned her LL.M in environmental law.
 Her publications include: